a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing many folders.
 Select up to 7 folders.
 File > Open.
 Verify that as windows continue to open, the originally selected folders don't mispaint on top of them.
 (This will be easier to observe in emulators with acceleration disabled.)

 * Launch DeskTop.
 Open a window containing multiple icons.
 Drag-select several icons.
-Click in the window to clear selection.
+Click on the desktop to clear selection.
 Click on a volume icon.
 Click elsewhere on the desktop.
 Verify the icon isn't mispainted.
 * Launch DeskTop.
 Open a window containing multiple icons.
 Drag-select several icons.
-Click in the window to clear selection.
+Click on the desktop to clear selection.
 Click on a volume icon.
 File > Rename.
 Enter a new valid name.
 Verify that no alert is shown.

 * Launch DeskTop.
 Select a volume icon.
 File > Rename.
 Enter the name of another volume.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the rename prompt is still showing.
 * Launch DeskTop.
 Open a window.
 Select a file icon.
 File > Rename.
 Enter the name of a file in the same window.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the rename prompt is still showing.